radio-astro-tools/spectral-cube/docs/beam_handling.rst

 .. note::

-    Setting `vrsc_cube.beam_threshold = 1.0` will allow all beam variations without raising an error.
+    Setting `vrsc_cube.beam_threshold = 1.0`, or greater, will allow for large beam variations without raising an error.
 Large values for the beam threshold should not be used for scientific results.

 For most spectral-line data cubes covering a single spectral line, the fine resolution and small frequency range will often allow the above approximation to work.